 Relaxation and Recreation

-I wrote this story with several ideas in mind which I wanted to present in print with an amusing touch.
-Taking a break from our worries benefits our health.
-Vacations recharge the mind, and we need time to look at our true responsibilities.
-This serial is not based on biblical descriptions of angels, but rather it is a lighthearted look at our responsibilities in this world, and possibly beyond.
+I wrote this story with several ideas in mind.
+Certainly, taking a break from stress is good for our health.
+A vacation can recharge while granting an opportunity to focus on our future and past responsibilities.
 This is the first episode of this story where Mark begins to understand supernatural forces can influence our lives.
 Enjoy: “The Angels Take a Vacation: Part I.”

 The Angels Take a Vacation: Part I.

 Mark was deliriously calm.
 The quiet was maddening, but the sun was startling, hanging in the sky, not wanting to set, looking like the beginning of a day as the evening began to claim its time.
 The light of the day would have a temporary vacation.
-Mark smiled, thinking that’s what he should have done long ago.
+Mark smiled, agreeing with the pleasant thought.
 But he didn’t take a vacation.

 He worked for tedious hours, hurrying people across the country highways and roads between Raleigh and God knows where else.
 People went to schools, shopping, or took little trips all over in his taxi.
-Mark thought it went on forever.
 He was tired of driving the cab and wanted to rest.

 Now, he tossed the bait from his fishing pole into the clear water of this dock where he sat.
 He marveled the crystal blue colors of the water.
 He imagined the fish he would catch: trout, grouper, or something grander.
 He didn’t know what was out there.
 He just knew he was doing what he wanted for a changed.